 Small Business owners value and respect their workers – sometimes employing these diligent individuals for decades.
 However, the likelihood of Drug Abuse affecting small businesses in some capacity whether now, or in the future seems to be only a matter of time.

-Given the nature of how closely people work together in small businesses If an employee faces an issue with substance abuse, it would go easier if the company has a written Drug Abuse policy to fall back on.
+Given the nature of how closely people work together in small businesses.
+If an employee faces an issue with substance abuse, it would go easier. iI the company has a written Drug Abuse policy to fall back on.